zarplata/vroxy/README.md

 vroxy
 =====

-Proxy server for balancing a requests to VK API to avoid rate limit exceeded.
+Proxy server for balancing requests to VK API to avoid rate limit exceeded.

-Requests grouping to chunks and sends every seconds using Execute method without the habit of rate limitations.
+Requests grouping to chunks and sends every second using `Execute` method without the habit of rate limitations.

 ## Requests